rfalias/project_zomboid_installer/README.md

 # Usage
-Installs a PZ server for ubuntu.
+Installs a PZ server for Ubuntu 20.x.
 Simply run sudo bash ./pz_ubuntu_installer.sh

 By default, it will generate an admin password.
 Otherwise you can specify a password with pz_ubuntu_installer.sh -p MyPassword